harsansidhu/OneStop/README.md

 Happy eating!

 # ToDo
-* Write directions above the find button in order for the user to understand usage
-* Create an icon
-* Create a Splash page
+* Return a List of the closest businesses and allow the user to pick, instead of automatically returning the closest business